 Atlanta Eke is an artist, dancer and choreographer working in Australia and internationally, currently based in Jan Juc, Victoria.
 Recent projects and performances include Mother Holding Something Horrific: The Dance (in collaboration with Claire Lamb), Australian Centre for Contemporary Art, Melbourne (2017); The Unsettling, The National, Carriageworks, Sydney (2017); Fuck You Buddy, Dark Mofo, Hobart; and Liquid Architecture Festival, Melbourne (2017); Body Of Work, Vitalstatistix, Adelaide Festival (2016); Body Of Work, Les Plateuax, La Briquetterie National Centre, Paris Dance Biennale, Paris (2016); Adelaide Festival 2016; Dancehouse, Melbourne; and Perth Institute for Contemporary Art (2015–16); and Miss Universal, Gertrude Contemporary, Melbourne (2015).
 In 2014 Eke was awarded the inaugural Keir Choreographic Award.

-Additional performances will be presented at Gertrude on:
+Additional performances presented at Gertrude on: